jolly20220861/Research/README.md

 # Research
-Compilation of reflections and learnings for Software Development.
+Compilation of reflectiveJournal.md which aid in learning Software Development.